jbuenaseda/streeteasy_time_series/README.md

 ### FB Prophet Model
 ![](/images/fb.png)
 <br />
-The FB Prophet model had an RMSE score of 85.64 doing worse than the base and ARIMA model.
+FB Prophet is a procedure for forecasting time series data based on an additive model where non-linear trends are fit with yearly, weekly, and daily seasonality, plus holiday effects.
+It works best with time series that have strong seasonal effects and several seasons of historical data.
+This FB Prophet model had an RMSE score of 85.64 doing worse than the base and ARIMA model.
+The lack of trend and seasonality seem to have affected its performance which explains the higher RMSE.
 <br />
 <br />
 <br />